CrowdStrike/terraform-provider-crowdstrike/docs/resources/it_automation_default_policy.md

 # crowdstrike_it_automation_default_policy (Resource)

-IT Automation --- IT Automation default policies --- This resource allows management of default IT Automation policy configuration settings in the CrowdStrike Falcon platform.
+This resource allows management of default IT Automation policy configuration settings in the CrowdStrike Falcon platform.

 ## API Scopes